-When it comes to health, celebrities can be just as vulnerable as the rest of us.
+When it comes to health, celebrities are just as vulnerable as the rest of us.
 Some of these famous faces are well known for championing their illness, while others may surprise you.

 The basketball great is known for his towering height and trademark "sky-hook" move on the court.
 But even elite athletes become ill, and in 2009 Abdul-Jabbar went public with his diagnosis of this blood disease.

-The newswoman-turned-daytime talk show host is known for her sunny demeanor and quick smile, as well as her devotion to raising awareness for colon cancer.
-But in 2012, she revealed her own struggle during college with a disorder common to girls and women on her new talk show, "Katie."
+The newswoman and former daytime talk show host (see clips of her short-lived show) is known for her sunny demeanor and quick smile, as well as her devotion to raising awareness for colon cancer.
+But in 2012, she revealed her own struggle during college with a disorder common to girls and women.

 Michael J. Fox

 The actor is well known for his memorable roles on "Family Ties," "Spin City" and "Back to the Future."
 But for the past decade his most visible role has been as an activist seeking a cure for this degenerative disease.
 Though he once expressed his concern over whether "sick people [can] be funny," ," he made his TV comeback in the NBC sitcom "The Michael J. Fox Show" (what's the status of the show?).